-To ensure a better streamlined approach to care, create a collective service dangers of non-prescribed drugs, with a focus on the current opioid crisis, is the key to educating our youth.
+Connecting with our youth on the dangers of non-prescribed drugs, with a focus on the current opioid crisis, is the key to educating our youth.
 Previously, there was a program, in collaboration with the Police and the local school boards, whereby an officer would provide presentations and educational sessions at the local elementary and secondary schools across Haldimand and Norfolk.
-The focus of the sessions included, but was not limited to, the dangers of non- prescribed drugs, opioid substances, cyberbullying, and cyber-crime.
+The focus of the sessions included, but was not limited to, the dangers of non-prescribed drugs, opioid substances, cyberbullying, and cyber-crime.
 A reinstatement of this program is recommended.
 It could potentially include guestspeakers, with a peer-to-peer concept of younger adults with lived-experience, who can connect and directly relate to a younger audience.